epic-gateway/true-ingress/test/README.md

     NETWORK_SUBNET=("foo" "172.1.0.0/16" "172.2.0.0/16")

-> Note: Order of names and subnets must fit, because they are used together.
+> Note: Order of items in NETWORK_NAME and NETWORK_SUBNET must match, because they are used together.
-> Note: Both arrays use foo as first value to workaround indexing from 0.

 Public IP address of EGW, reachable by all nodes: